 Editor’s note: This piece originally ran in 2016.
-This week, The Satanic Temple is back in the news over a dispute about religious discrimination with Twitter.
+This week, The Satanic Temple is back in the news as a trailer for an upcoming documentary about the group has just been released.

 The Satanic Temple seems to have a knack for grabbing headlines.